dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 Benefits of Upgrading to Mobile UCR V2
 --------------------------------------
-The introduction of Mobile UCR V2 offers significant performance and efficiency improvements around how UCR data is restored and synced.
+The introduction of Mobile UCR V2 offers significant performance and efficiency improvements around how UCR data is sent over to the mobile app and synced.
-These improvements offer faster report lookups and restores, as well as a new sync delay option for each report that allows administrators to control how frequently report data is synced.
+These improvements offer faster report lookups and mobile syncs, as well as a new sync delay option for each report that allows administrators to control how frequently report data is synced.

 Moving to Mobile UCR V2